 These factors meant that by the 1840s, New Orleans had a sizable population of free people of color speaking French and holding middle and upper-class positions and controlling several skilled professions.
 It is interesting to note that the free women born to wealthy free people of color were raised much like the women of white families; that is, trained to please a wealthy man who would shelter her from the difficulties of life.
 But unlike their white counterparts, women of color could not marry white men.
 Instead, in a true New Orleans style, balls were thrown where free women of color could meet white men and become their formal mistresses.
-This tradition was called placage.
 The women of color usually received living quarters and expenses in exchange for sleeping with the white men on a regular basis.
-The Civil War tore apart this society.
+The Civil War ended these traditions.

 In 1862, the city of New Orleans was the first city to be occupied by the Union during the Civil War.
 Union General Benjamin Butler refused to return slaves to their former owners, declaring that they were “spoils of war.”
 Slaves from all over the south flooded into New Orleans seeking their freedom from slavery.
 This is the beginning of the end of the system of chattel slavery that had been the rule of law in New Orleans and the rest of the south for so long.
 Race relations changed drastically at the close of the Civil War as the Reconstruction government was implemented.
 Hundreds of years of structured and deeply stratified culture was swept aside.
 No longer were the interests of free people of color separate from the interests of the rest of the black population as all people of color were a threat to white supremacy.